Rio Nuñez incident: Attack

 On the following morning, 24 March 1848, the high grounds were full of Mayore's men, armed with rifles.
 On the merchants' hut, the Union Jack and a white flag was visible.
 The French officer de la Tocnaye decided to open fire on the village to set it on fire, an action that was soon followed by the other ship.
 After about 15 minutes, the landing was ordered to launch and soon attained the riverside.
 The men were supported by highly-successful mortar fire from the warships.
 Boké was taken within 40 minutes, with the village burned along with the British merchants' stores.

 The French regional commander, Admiral Édouard Bouët-Willaumez.

 Aftermath

 Bouët-Willaumez hoped that the Nunez region could be formally annexed as a protectorate of the French colonial empire.
 The attack, far from securing the region for France, went contrary to his plans.
 Both France and Belgium led a cover-up.
 Attempts by the British Prime Minister, Viscount Palmerston, to force France to pay reparations for the incident were ultimately unsuccessful and the affair lasted four years.

 The incident formed part of the "prelude to the Scramble for Africa" and, as Bouët-Willaumez had hoped, did lead to increased French control of the Nunez.
 In 1866, French forces occupied Boké.
-The affair was therefore one of the first signs of future French hegemony in West Africa in what would become French West Africa (AOF).
+The affair was therefore one of the first signs of future French hegemony in West Africa in what would become French West Africa.